Kojiro0706/furima-34441/README.md

 ### association

-- belongs_to :items
+- belongs_to :item
-- belongs_to :users
+- belongs_to :user
-- has_one :destinations
+- has_one :destination